jonnyeom/drupal-telephone_validation/README.txt

 Telephone Validation
 ========================

-This is very simple module which brings validation to Telephone field (telephone_default widget).
+This is basic module which brings validation to Telephone field instance (telephone_default widget).
 It uses libphonenumber-php library (port of google's libphonenumber library).
-Module can discover which country number belongs to and if it's valid number.
+Module can discover where phone number comes from and if it's valid or not.

 # Dependencies